architest/pymeeus/README.rst

 -  0.4.1

-   -  Added funtionality to compute the positions of Jupiter's Galilean moons
+   -  Added funtionality to compute the positions of Jupiter's Galilean moons.

 -  0.4.0

-   -  Added methods to compute Saturn's ring inclination and longitude of ascending node
+   -  Added methods to compute Saturn's ring inclination and longitude of ascending node.

 -  0.3.13

-   -  Additional encoding changes
+   -  Additional encoding changes.

 -  0.3.12

-   -  Deleted ``encoding`` keyword from setup.py, which was giving problems
+   -  Deleted ``encoding`` keyword from setup.py, which was giving problems.

 -  0.3.11

-   -  Added encoding specification to setup.py
+   -  Added encoding specification to setup.py.

 -  0.3.10

-   -  Fixed characters with the wrong encoding
+   -  Fixed characters with the wrong encoding.

 -  0.3.9

-   -  Relaxed requirements, added contributor molsen234, and fixed format problems showed by flake8
+   -  Relaxed requirements, added contributor molsen234, and fixed format problems showed by flake8.

 -  0.3.8

-   -  Fixed undefined variable in ``Epoch.tt2ut``
+   -  Fixed undefined variable in ``Epoch.tt2ut``.

 -  0.3.7

-   -  Fix bug when using fractional seconds, minutes, hours or days, plus documentation improvements
+   -  Fix bug when using fractional seconds, minutes, hours or days, plus documentation improvements.

 -  0.3.6

-   -  Add method to compute rising and setting times of the Sun
+   -  Add method to compute rising and setting times of the Sun.

 -  0.3.5

-   -  Add method ``magnitude()`` to planet classes
+   -  Add method ``magnitude()`` to planet classes.

 -  0.3.4

-   -  Add method to compute the parallax correction to Earth class
+   -  Add method to compute the parallax correction to Earth class.

 -  0.3.3

-   -  Add methods to compute the passage through the nodes
+   -  Add methods to compute the passage through the nodes.

 -  0.3.2

-   -  Add methods to compute the perihelion and aphelion of all planets
+   -  Add methods to compute the perihelion and aphelion of all planets.

 -  0.3.1

-   -  Fix errors in the elongation computation, add tests and examples of use of methods ``geocentric_position()``, and tests and examples for ``Pluto`` class
+   -  Fix errors in the elongation computation, add tests and examples of use of methods ``geocentric_position()``, and tests and examples for ``Pluto`` class.

 -  0.3.0

-   -  Added ``Pluto`` class
+   -  Added ``Pluto`` class.